-We are experts in carrying out Daylight, Sunlight and Overshadowing assessments (also known as Right to Light Studies) in accordance with the Building Research Establishment document ‘Site Layout Planning for Daylight and Sunlight: A Guide to Good Practice (2011)’.
+We are experts in carrying out Daylight, Sunlight and Overshadowing assessments in accordance with the Building Research Establishment document ‘Site Layout Planning for Daylight and Sunlight: A Guide to Good Practice (2011)’.

-We can provide daylight design advice and assessment reports on both new developments and any existing surrounding properties that will be accepted by all Local Authorities throughout the UK.
+We can provide daylight design advice and assessment reports on both new developments and any existing surrounding properties that can be accepted by all Local Authorities throughout the UK.

 Before a new development can be built many Local Authorities will ask for evidence that any surrounding properties will not be negatively impacted by the proposed development.
 To determine this, we can run number of simulations to assess the effect on natural daylight and sunlight received.
 These include: